Axeon-Network/kurowiki/README.md

 Its main topic of focus centres around stuff of the Axeon Network and some of its admins (*KayAurora* and *Nekori*!)

 ## Contributing & Support
-*Remember, this is beta software!* If you encounter any issues or just have any suggestion, we're all ears!
+*Remember, this is pre-release software!* If you encounter any issues or just have any suggestion, we're all ears!
 Just feel free to open a new issue in the [Issues](https://github.com/Axeon-Network/kurowiki/issues) page.\
 Or, if you prefer chatting back-and-forth, feel free to join the [Discord server](https://discord.gg/wDxDKJU2sj)!

 You are always welcome to contribute with new KuroWiki articles, as long as you follow the guidelines on the [Contributing to KuroWiki](https://axeon-network.github.io/kurowiki/Contributing_to_KuroWiki) page.